 On May 18, 2018, Mkango signed the Songwe Joint Venture Agreement, the Talaxis Investment Agreement and the Cooperation Deed (the "Definitive Agreements") in relation to the Talaxis Agreement.
-Following the completion of a bankable feasibility study, which is currently underway, Talaxis will be granted the Option to acquire a further 26% interest in Consolidated Lancaster by arranging funding, including investing the equity component, for development of the Songwe Hill project, which, based on the pre-feasibility study prepared by the MSA Group (Pty) Ltd dated December 1, 2015, would total US\$216 million.
+Talaxis has been granted the Option to acquire a further 26% interest in Consolidated Lancaster by arranging funding, including investing the equity component, for development of the Songwe Hill project, which, based on the pre-feasibility study prepared by the MSA Group (Pty) Ltd dated December 1, 2015, would total US\$216 million, following the completion of the bankable feasibility study.
 If the Option is exercised, Mkango will hold a 25% interest in Consolidated Lancaster, free carried until production.

-The Company paid cash finders' fees totalling £120,000 (\$170,856) to Zenith Advisory Services Pty Ltd following the receipt of the second tranche of the Talaxis investment.
+The Company paid cash finders' fees totalling \$175,909 following the receipt of the second tranche of the Talaxis investment and a further \$182,801 following the receipt of the third tranche of the Talaxis investment to Zenith Advisory Services Pty Ltd.